Dansaekhwa: Historicization

-Some Shared Characteristics
+Some shared characteristics

-Physicality through Movement and Material
+Physicality through movement and material

-Dansaekhwa is often characterized by a distinct attention to the three-dimensionality of works--even if they are on two-dimensional canvases.
+Dansaekhwa is often characterized by a distinct attention to the three-dimensionality of works—even if they are on two-dimensional canvases.
 The physicality of Dansaekhwa is evident in the artistic process, such as Park Seo-Bo's continuous and repetitive movements to create flowing lines, and remnants of Lee Ufan's gestures captured on canvas.
 Lee has even described his movement in relation to performance.
 Some like Kwon Young-woo and Park Seo-Bo have asserted the necessity of creating work without a predetermined technique or concept in mind, underlining the role of action and deemphasizing intention.
 This emphasis on process is common for many Dansaekhwa artists, such as Chung Sang-Hwa who has called his artworks "processes."

 A focus on physicality is also manifest in the artists' use of material.
 Dansaekhwa artists' rejection of the flat and solid picture plane has led to a range of experiments that manipulate material to ascribe these supposed flat surfaces new forms of objecthood.
 Kim Guiline's repeated layers of paint on mulberry added dimensionality to the surface.
 Chung Sang-Hwa scrapes dried paint, marks both the recto and verso of paintings, and utilizes the canvas surface as a fundamental part of the work by exposing or twisting it.
 Some artists intentionally tamper with the structural integrity of their material to reshape it.
 Ha Chong Hyun pushes paint through canvases, while Kwon Young-woo used his hands or tools to rip through paper.

-Deceptive Simplicity
+Deceptive simplicity

 While some of the works might appear simple or even effortless, the deliberateness of each and every mark requires close looking on the part of the viewer.
 For example, while Lee Ufan's brush strokes might appear uninvolved, his canvases contain pauses and strokes that are evidence of a carefully constructed composition.
 In writing about Yun Hyong-keun's work, Lee makes a similar observation about his fellow Dansaekhwa artist, emphasizing the need to recognize that while Yun's work might seem rustic and simple, they are the product of complex mental and physical processes.
 Yun's description of his process matched this statement, with Yun affirming that it can take him several days or even several months to complete a painting.

 Both Suh Seung-Won and Choi Myoung Young state that the best word to describe their work is "monotony," emphasizing the role of repetition and uniformity of color, but argue that it is precisely the monotony of the work that opens up the possibility for rich expression and even change.